Paying for Cosmetology or Esthetician School

 Parent PLUS Loans

-PLUS loans are available to parents of undergraduate students or graduate or professional students.
+PLUS loans are available to parents of undergraduate students, graduate students, or professional students.
 They offer some of the advantages of federal Direct Loans, but offer higher borrowing limits.

-Parents can apply for Parent PLUS Loans on behalf of their children, as well.
-Unlike other federal student loans, these types require a credit check and are not based on financial need.
+Parents can also apply for Parent PLUS Loans on their children’s behalf.
+Unlike other federal student loans, these require a credit check and are not based on financial need.

 Possible Funding Source #2: Scholarships